2012 Summer Olympics: Cost and financing

 A study from Oxford University found that the sports-related costs of London 2012 amounted to US$15 billion, compared with $4.6 billion for Rio 2016, $40–44 billion for Beijing 2008, and $51 billion for Sochi 2014 (the most expensive Olympics in history).
 London 2012 went over budget by 76% in real terms, measured from bid to completion.
-Cost per athlete was $1.4 million.
+The cost per athlete was $1.4 million.
 This does not include wider costs for urban and transport infrastructure, which often equal or exceed the sports-related costs.

 The costs of staging the Games were separate from those for building the venues and infrastructure and redeveloping the land for the Olympic Park.
 While the Games were privately funded, the venues and infrastructure were largely financed using public money.

 According to The Wall Street Journal, the original budget for the Games was increased to about £9.3 billion (US$15.28 billion) in 2007.
 The revised figures were announced to the House of Commons on 15 March 2007 by Tessa Jowell.
 Along with East End regeneration costs, the breakdown was: